jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

   (c) avoiding, remedying, or mitigating any adverse effects of activities on the environment.
-(3) In order to achieve the purpose, decision-makers must— (a) take into account decision-making criteria specified in relation to particular decisions; and (b) apply the information principles to the development of regulations and the consideration of applications for marine consent.
+(3) In order to achieve the purpose, decision-makers must— (a) take into account decision-making criteria specified in relation to particular decisions; and (b) apply the information principles to the development of regulations under section 27, 29A, 29B, or 29E and the consideration of applications for marine consent.

 ### 11 International obligations
 This Act continues or enables the implementation of New Zealand's obligations under various international conventions relating to the marine environment, including—